Rachel Applegate

 meet rachel

-I took my first yoga class in 2006—awkward, inflexible, and unsure of what to expect.
-But I walked out feeling more alive, more connected.
-Over time, yoga became a practice of deepening my awareness—of my body, my breath, my mind, and the world around me.
+In 2006, I took my first yoga class—feeling awkward, inflexible, and unsure of what to expect.
+But I walked out of that class feeling more alive, more connected.
+That moment sparked a deep journey of self-awareness—through my body, mind, and the world around me.

-I completed my initial 225-hour teacher training at Yogalife Institute in 2010 and have since continued expanding my knowledge in functional anatomy, sustainable movement, and mindfulness.
-My additional training includes private yoga instruction, accessible yoga, and a 500-hour advanced yoga certification.
+I completed my initial 225-hour teacher training at Yogalife Institute in 2010 and have since continued my studies in functional anatomy, sustainable movement, mindfulness, and accessible yoga.
+I hold a 500-hour advanced certification, along with additional training in private yoga instruction.

-My passion is making yoga accessible and sustainable for every body.
+My passion lies in making yoga accessible and sustainable for every body.

-I specialize in one-on-one private yoga for individuals seeking a practice tailored to their unique needs and goals—especially beginners, older adults, and those recovering from injury.
-I currently teach gentle and chair yoga for older adults, perinatal yoga, and slow flow classes.
-I create a welcoming and supportive space, helping students connect with themselves through movement and stillness.
+I specialize in private, one-on-one yoga sessions, focusing on individuals who are beginners, older adults, or recovering from injury.
+I also teach gentle, chair yoga, perinatal yoga, and slow flow classes, always creating a welcoming and supportive space where students can connect with themselves.

-Beyond yoga, I love reading, baking, hiking, visiting local coffee shops, and wandering through museums.
-A former art teacher, I still make time to draw and paint when I can.
+Outside of yoga, I enjoy reading, baking, and hiking.
+As a former art teacher, I enjoying drawing and painting when I can.
 I live in Phoenixville, PA, with my husband and three children.

-I took my first yoga class in 2006—awkward, inflexible, and unsure of what to expect.
-But I walked out feeling more alive, more connected.
-Over time, yoga became a practice of deepening my awareness—of my body, my breath, my mind, and the world around me.
+In 2006, I took my first yoga class—feeling awkward, inflexible, and unsure of what to expect.
+But I walked out of that class feeling more alive, more connected.
+That moment sparked a deep journey of self-awareness—through my body, mind, and the world around me.

-I completed my initial 225-hour teacher training at Yogalife Institute in 2010 and have since continued expanding my knowledge in functional anatomy, sustainable movement, and mindfulness.
-My additional training includes private yoga instruction, accessible yoga, and a 500-hour advanced yoga certification.
+I completed my initial 225-hour teacher training at Yogalife Institute in 2010 and have since continued my studies in functional anatomy, sustainable movement, mindfulness, and accessible yoga.
+I hold a 500-hour advanced certification, along with additional training in private yoga instruction.

-My passion is making yoga accessible and sustainable for every body.
+My passion lies in making yoga accessible and sustainable for every body.

-I specialize in one-on-one private yoga for individuals seeking a practice tailored to their unique needs and goals—especially beginners, older adults, and those recovering from injury.
-I currently teach gentle and chair yoga for older adults, perinatal yoga, and slow flow classes.
-I create a welcoming and supportive space, helping students connect with themselves through movement and stillness.
+I specialize in private, one-on-one yoga sessions, focusing on individuals who are beginners, older adults, or recovering from injury.
+I also teach gentle, chair yoga, perinatal yoga, and slow flow classes, always creating a welcoming and supportive space where students can connect with themselves.

-Beyond yoga, I love reading, baking, hiking, visiting local coffee shops, and wandering through museums.
-A former art teacher, I still make time to draw and paint when I can.
+Outside of yoga, I enjoy reading, baking, and hiking.
+As a former art teacher, I enjoying drawing and painting when I can.
 I live in Phoenixville, PA, with my husband and three children.

 Yoga is a practice of connection between all parts of ourselves and the world around us.